ariakit/ariakit/contributing.md

 > The action of adding a new example doesn't require a version bump.
 Only changes to the codebase that affect the public API or existing behavior (e.g., bugs) do.

-Let's create a new changeset file for our component:
+Let's craft a fresh changeset file for our component.
+You can use any name for the file, but it should begin with the pull request number, followed by a dash:

-`.changeset/my-component.md`
+`.changeset/1271-my-component.md`

 ```markdown
 ---